 In May 2015, the Partnership entered into an unsecured Credit Agreement (the "Credit Agreement") of up to \$50.0 million with its sole lead arranger and administrative agent, Bankers Trust Company ("Bankers Trust").
 Under the Credit Agreement, Bankers Trust will make advances to the Partnership not to exceed at any time the aggregate principal amount of \$50.0 million.
 The maximum principal amount of the unsecured LOC is \$37.5 million on June 30, 2015.
 The principal amount of each acquisition advance will be due and payable on the 270th day following the date on which the advance was made (the "Repayment Date").
-The Partnership may extend any Repayment Date for up to three additional 90-day periods, but in no event later than May 14, 2017, by providing Bankers Trust with a written request for such extension together with a principal payment of 5% of the principal amount of the original acquisition advance for the first extension, 10% for the second extension, and 20% for the third extension.
-The proceeds of the Unsecured LOC will be used by the Partnership for the purchase of real estate either with existing or to-be-constructed multifamily property improvements, taxable or mortgage revenue bonds, public housing capital fund trust certificates, or mortgage backed securities.
+The Partnership may extend any Repayment Date for up to three additional 90-day periods, but in no event later than May 14, 2017, by providing Bankers Trust with a written request for such extension together with a principal payment of 5% of the principal amount of the original acquisition advance of real estate either with existing or to-be-constructed multifamily property improvements, taxable or mortgage revenue bonds, public housing capital fund trust certificates, or mortgage backed securities.
 The Partnership intends to repay each advance either through a TOB financing, a TEBS transaction, or otherwise through securing alternate long-term debt or equity financing.
 On June 30, 2015 the Company had approximately \$37.4 million outstanding on this LOC.

-In March 2014, the Partnership obtained two \$5.0 million LOCs.
+In March 2014, the Partnership obtained two\$5.0 million LOCs.
 The first revolving LOC carries a variable interest rate which was approximately 3.5% on June 30, 2015, and matures in March 2016.
 The second revolving LOC also carries a variable interest rate which was approximately 3.4% on June 30, 2015 and matures in March 2016.
 On June 30, 2015 the Partnership had outstanding debt of \$5.0 million on each of the LOCs.

-In addition, the Partnership has a \$7.5 million promissory note, maturing on August 1, 2017, which carries a fixed interest rate of approximately 2.8% per annum plus the 30-day London Interbank Offered Rate ("LIBOR") which was approximately 0.2% per annum on June 30, 2015.
+In addition, the Partnership has a \$7.5 million promissory note, maturing on August 1, 2017, which carries a fixed interest rate of approximately 2.8% per annum plus the 30day London Interbank Offered Rate ("LIBOR") which was approximately 0.2% per annum on June 30, 2015.
 The Partnership had approximately \$7.5 million borrowed on June 30, 2015.
 Approximately \$6.1 million is related to the Woodland Park property and is reported as part of Mortgage payables and approximately \$1.4 million is reported in Debt financing on the June 30, 2015 condensed consolidated balance sheet.